Auto Loan Calculator

 Below 600 (Bad)18.0% - 25.0%22.0% - 30.0%+4-5%

-Tip: Certified Pre-Owned (CPO) vehicles often qualify for rates closer to new car financing because they come with manufacturer warranties.
+Tip: Certified Pre-Owned (CPO) vehicles often qualify for rates closer to new car financing because they come backed by official manufacturer warranties.

 Credit Score Impact on Auto Loan Rates

-Your credit score is the single biggest factor affecting your auto loan interest rate.
-Here's the potential cost difference on a $35,000 loan over 60 months:
+Your credit score remains the single biggest factor affecting your lending rate.
+Here is the stark cost difference analyzed on a $35,000 loan balance evaluated over 60 months:

 750+ (Excellent)5.5%$668$5,080Baseline